codepath/android_guides/Using-Android-Async-Http-Client.md

 find . -name '*.java' -exec gsed -i 's/org.apache.http/cz.msebera.android.httpclient/g' \{\} +
 ```

+If you would rather stay with a non-snapshot version, see the [troubleshooting section](#Troubleshooting) for details about how to sidestep many of the issues encountered.

 ### Sending a Network Request

 Now, we just create an `AsyncHttpClient`, and then execute a request specifying an anonymous class as a callback: